aeolyus/dotfiles/README.md

- urxvt      > 256 color terminal and some extensions xmap       > some keybindings zathura    > document viewer zsh        > oh-my-zsh plugins and themes
+ urxvt      > 256 color terminal and some extensions xmap       > some keybindings zathura    > document viewer zsh        > plugins, themes, and config
  ```

 # Usage